mediaexplorer74/W10MGameDevQuickie/README.md

 Min.
 Win.
 OS Build descreased to 10240 (Astoria Compatibility)

 ## Progress
-- Only Q01-Q21 ported to UWP patrially (because of no TouchPanel "handlers" yet)
+- Q01-Q21 ported to UWP, but a lite incomplete (because of no TouchPanel "handlers" yet).
+- P01 ported to UWP (mouse control only at now...).

 ## Bugs / Errors
 - SpriteFont mulfunction